Advanced Resource Connector: European Middleware Initiative

 In 2010-2013, several key ARC components - most notably, HED, A-REX, clients and libraries - were included in the European Middleware Initiative (EMI) software stack.
 Through EMI, ARC became a part of the Unified Middleware Distribution (UMD) of the European Grid Infrastructure (EGI).

 Nordic DataGrid Facility and NeIC

-ARC is the basis of the computing infrastructure of the Nordic Data Grid Facility (NDGF).
+ARC is the basis of the computing infrastructure of the Nordic Data Grid Facility (NDGF), which constitutes a Tier1 center of WLCG.
 In 2006-2010 NDGF actively contributed to ARC development, and since 2010 provides ARC deployment expertise within EGI.
-Since 2012, NDGF became a part of the Nordic e-Infrastructure Collaboration.
+Since 2012, NDGF became a part of the Nordic e-Infrastructure Collaboration as a Nordic Tier-1 (NT1) project.

 KnowARC project

 Grid-enabled Know-how Sharing Technology Based on ARC Services and Open Standards (KnowARC) was a Sixth Framework Programme Specific Targeted Research Project, funded under Priority IST-2005-2.5.4 "Advanced Grid Technologies, Systems and Services" from June 2006 to November 2009.
 In many ways it was the project that shaped ARC.
 The main goal was to make ARC based on open community standards, and among the key results was creation of the standardized Hosting Environment for ARC services (HED).

 Apart from its main aim of further developing ARC, it contributed to the development of standards, and increased Grid and ARC usage in medicine and bioinformatics.

 In July 2009, KnowARC announced it contributed to the integration of Grid technologies into official Linux repositories by adding Globus Toolkit components into Fedora and Debian repositories.